-When you want to acquire a watch, we can be interested in the glass which composes it.
+When you want to buy a watch, you can be interested in the glass that composes it.
 In watchmaking, there are three categories of watch glass; acrylic glass, mineral glass and sapphire glass.
 What are the differences between these 3 watch glasses used in the watch industry?
-In this article, we are going to present their specificities, their advantages and their possible disadvantages.
+In this article, we will present you their specificities, their advantages as well as their possible disadvantages.